What is irritable bowel syndrome (IBS)?

-Irritable bowel syndrome (IBS) is a disorder where symptoms affect your digestive tract, especially your large intestine.
-Unlike inflammatory bowel diseases, IBS doesn’t change your bowel tissue.
-Instead, it prevents your bowel from working normally.
+Irritable bowel syndrome (IBS) is a disorder that affects your digestive tract, especially the large intestine.
+Unlike inflammatory bowel diseases, IBS doesn’t damage bowel tissue.
+Instead, it causes your intestines to work abnormally, leading to uncomfortable symptoms.

-IBS is common.
-In fact, it’s the most common disease diagnosed by doctors who specialize in digestive diseases.
-But only about half of the people who have IBS seek treatment.
+IBS is very common.
+It’s actually the most frequent diagnosis made by doctors who specialize in digestive health.
+Still, only about half of people with IBS seek treatment.

-IBS is a chronic condition, meaning it requires ongoing management over time.
-While there are no quick fixes, understanding your symptoms and implementing long-term strategies can help improve your quality of life.
+IBS is a chronic (long-term) condition, meaning it needs ongoing management.
+While there are no quick fixes, understanding your symptoms and finding long-term strategies can improve your quality of life.

 If you have IBS, you may notice common symptoms including: